Skip to content

 • swimming;

-• light muscle strengthening.
+• light strength training.

 • Promote recovery by stimulating your blood circulation and improving your posture.